Femme libérée: Charts performances and awards

 In 1984, the song gained the price of the Union Nationale des Auteurs et Compositeurs awarded by the SACEM.

 The single featured for 18 weeks on the French Singles Chart (Top 50), but this official chart began only on December 4, 1984, while the song was released five month earlier.
 It was #2 in the first edition of the chart, just behind Peter and Sloane's hit "Besoin de rien, envie de toi"; it stayed for two consecutive weeks at number 2.
 Then it dropped and totalled ten weeks in the top ten.
 In 1985, the single was certified Platinum disc by the SNEP.

 Cover versions

+Finnish singer Leo Luoto covered the song in Finnish as "Lomapäivät" ("Holiday Days") on his 1985 eponymous album.
+In Finland Leo Luoto's version was very popular among conscripts.

-The song was first covered in 1998 by Mireille Mathieu, Alain Souchon and Julien Clerc for an album of Les Enfoirés.
+Then was covered in 1998 by Mireille Mathieu, Alain Souchon and Julien Clerc for an album of Les Enfoirés.

 In 2005, Soma Riba band featuring DJ Fou covered the song but did not manage to reach success: The single peaked at #33 on the French singles chart on July 4, 2005 and remained on the top 100 chart for 16 weeks.